vmmc2/Vulcan/README.md

 - [ ] RV32F Extension.

 ## Usage
+### How to use it?
+* You must be familiar with RISC-V Assembly in order to use Vulcan properly.
+If you want to learn about it, you can check the documentation folder inside this repository.

 ### Local Usage
 * First of all, you must install the Dart SDK in your computer: https://dart.dev/
 * Then, you need to install the Flutter framework: https://flutter.dev/